domwakeling/100-days-of-code-2019/README.md

 folder tidier!
 Also refactored some of the code from the console-interface version so that the UI version is simpler.

+## Day 13: February 8, 2019

+**Today's Progress:** Finally finished the UI version of the Python challenge..
+On to something fresh tomorrow ...

 ---

 **Footnotes**